Building the garden

 Gareth Wilson of GK Wilson and stonemason Adam Burford

-Rupert Crowton and his Crowton Rowarth team are landscaping professionals, bringing our garden designers' ideas to life.
+Rupert Crowton and his Crowton Rowarth team are landscaping professionals, who brought our garden designers' ideas to life.
 Rupert's dad Andy even lent his garden for the prebuild.
-They're working with landscaping and business consultant Gareth Wilson, whose advice has been invaluable.
-We're also getting help from Jewson and On The Tools.
+They worked with landscaping and business consultant Gareth Wilson.
+We also got help from Jewson and On The Tools.

-The pillars of books representing the knowledge held by National Collection holders and the museum style stone drawers are being crafted by stonemason Adam Burford with incredible skill and care, including stone dovetail joints.
-He's using stone sourced from Blackham Reclamation in Tattenhall.
+The pillars of books representing the knowledge held by National Collection holders and the museum style stone drawers were crafted by stonemason Adam Burford with incredible skill and care, including stone dovetail joints.
+The Cheshire sandstone was sourced from Blackham Reclamation in Tattenhall.

 A full grown chair